puppetlabs/puppetlabs-websphere_application_server/README.md

 Required.
 The scope to manage the properties at.

-Valid values are 'node' and 'server'
+Valid values are 'node' and 'server'.

 ##### `server`

 The server to manage the properties on.
-Required if `scope` is 'server'
+Required if `scope` is 'server'.

 ##### `cell`

 Required.
-The cell that the node or server belongs to
+The cell that the node or server belongs to.

 ##### `node_name`